Leonine Legacy of the Anglican Patriarchate of Rome

-Within the Catholic Church of England, Leo X bestowed on Henry VIII, King of England, the title of Defender of the Faith in 1521 before the latter's break with Rome over the issue of the divorce of his wife in 1527, which opened the door for the Protestant Reformation to gain a foothold in England.
+Within the Catholic Church of England, Saint Leo X bestowed on Henry VIII, King of England, the title of Defender of the Faith in 1521 before the latter's break with Rome over the issue of the divorce of his wife in 1527, which opened the door for the Protestant Reformation to gain a foothold in England.
 Leo also named the Archbishop of York, Thomas Wolsey, who had served as Chancellor to Henry VIII until the break with Rome, as Cardinal Priest of Santa Cecilia, thereby making him the senior-most cleric in England, with precedence even over the Archbishop of Canterbury.
 Wolsey was, in that capacity, the last senior-most Roman Catholic in precedence before the Protestant Reformation began to take hold in England.
 His later successor to the office of Archbishop of York was George Montaigne, who also was consecrated to the episcopate in 1617 by Marc'Antonio de Angelis, Roman Catholic Archbishop of Spalato.
 From George Monteigne comes this See's principal Anglican line of Apostolic Succession.
 Also, William Laud, Archbishop of Canterbury, who was consecrated by George Montaigne, was the eventual successor in that office of William Cardinal Pole.
 Cardinal Pole had been elevated to the Sacred College in 1536 by Pope Paul III and was the last senior-most Roman Catholic cleric in England during the Counter Reformation.
 Additionally, Paul III founded the House of Farnese by appointing his son Pier Luigi as Duke of Parma, Piacenza, and Castro.
-The Farnese family ruled in Parma and eventually, through marriage with the House of Bourbon, and by appointment by the Emperor Napoleon, succeeded in 1801 to the Kingdom of Etruria (a successor to the former Grand Duchy of Tuscany), which same passed in due course through appointment by the Holy Roman Empire and Rome to the Patriarchate of St. Stephen.
+The Farnese family ruled in Parma and eventually, through marriage with the House of Bourbon, and by appointment by the Emperor Napoleon, succeeded in 1801 to the Kingdom of Etruria (a successor to the former Grand Duchy of Tuscany), which same passed in due course through appointment by the Holy Roman Empire and Rome to the Anglican Patriarchate of Rome.

-Today the Anglican Rite Roman Catholic Church preserves the legacy of Leo X by maintaining the heritage of Florence and traditional Roman Catholicism in the Anglican Rite through its mandate of mission, service, and charity.
+Today the Anglican Rite Roman Catholic Church preserves the legacy of Saint Leo X by maintaining the heritage of Florence and traditional Roman Catholicism in the Anglican Rite through its mandate of mission, service, and charity.

 [About the Patriarchate]